AutodeskGames/stingray-docs/source/interactive_help/managing_content/localizing/localizing_audio.md

 # Localizing audio

-If you are localizing your game into multiple languages, you will likely need to load and play different audio files for dialogue and voice-overs depending on your game's current language.
+If you are localizing your content into multiple languages, you will likely need to load and play different audio files for dialogue and voice-overs depending on your app's current language.

-If you are using Wwise for your game's audio, you can take advantage of the audio localization system built in to the Wwise editor.
+If you are using Wwise for your app's audio, you can take advantage of the audio localization system built in to the Wwise editor.
 The Wwise engine transparently takes care of loading and playing only audio files that match your choice of language.

-Setting this up involves assigning the language of each audio file when you import it into your Wwise project, and configuring your game to set the current language for the Wwise engine at runtime.
+Setting this up involves assigning the language of each audio file when you import it into your Wwise project, and configuring your gameplay to set the current language for the Wwise engine at runtime.

 ## Step 1.
 Set up the Wwise project